-Unfortunately, Delta-8 THC is NOT legal in Utah.
+No, hemp-derived delta 8 THC is not legal in Utah.

 The Beehive State is one of the dozen that restrict or ban this cannabinoid.
 So, it’s best to avoid buying it if you live there.
 What to do instead?
 It’s simple: you can order high-quality hemp CBD products online.